4d/docs/website/translated_docs/es/Preferences/general.md

 ### Lenguaje de la documentación

-Language of the HTML documentation to display.
+Lenguaje de la documentación HTML a mostrar.
 You can select a documentation in a different language from the application language.

 ### Primero buscar en la carpeta local